choxos/CitingRetracted/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the CitingRetracted application locally and on various cloud platforms.
+This guide covers deploying the Post-Retraction Citation Tracker (PRCT) application locally and on various cloud platforms.

 ## Prerequisites